randombtree/ipo/testnet/README.md

 please refer to [BLOMGREN, Roger Arne.
 Implementing and evaluating an ICON orchestrator.
 2022].
 The test hosts are named l3_h1 and l3_h2.
-Running commands in the host or router namespaces is done by supplying the host name before the actual command to be run on the mininet prompt.
+Running commands in the host or router namespaces is done by supplying the host name before the actual command to be run on the mininet prompt (e.g. `l3_h1 ping l1_h1).
 For further information about mininet, consult the documentations and tutorials available for mininet on the Internet.

 ## Running IPO

 Make sure that IPO is runnable on both VM1 and VM2.
-The base docker image needs to be built and installed on VM1 (by e.g. using `bin/build.sh`) and after that the sample application can be built (`sample/build.sh`).
+The base docker image needs to be built and installed on VM1 (by e.g. using `bin/build.sh`) and after that the sample application can be built (`sample/build.sh` that creates the `iconsrv` Docker image).
 IPO is started with

  > `./bin/ipo daemon start`

+### Starting an ICON

 The sample application ICON can be started with e.g.

  > `./bin/ipo container run iconsrv -p 8080:8080 -e PORT=8080`

-This will allow the client to connect to the VM1 at port 8080 e.g.  (press ctrl-c to stop client)
+This will allow the client to connect to the VM1 at port 8080.

+### Connecting to the sample application

+The sample client can connect to a started ICON and it is capable of migrating to a closer node.
+The client quits after one migration.
+Press ctrl-c to stop client if no migration is happening.

  > `./sample/client.py vm1:8080`

+### Bootstrapping an orchestrator

 More IPO nodes can be added to the network, by executing the DHT bootstrap method on them, e.g.

  > `./bin/ipo daemon bootstrap 10.1.0.253 1337`

+The bootstrapping allows other orchestrators to find this node.
+Any already bootstrapped node suffices as a bootstrap target.